MetroHealth medical assistant arrested for allegedly conveying drugs into the Cuyahoga County Jail

-CLEVELAND, Ohio (WOIO) - A MetroHealth medical assistant was arrested Tuesday on suspicion of bringing drugs into the Cuyahoga County Jail.
+CLEVELAND, Ohio (WOIO) - A MetroHealth Medical Center medical assistant was arrested Tuesday on suspicion of bringing drugs into the Cuyahoga County Jail.

-Tamika Hardy was a medical practice assistant assigned to the jail where she was responsible for scheduling and registering inmates’ medical care, according to a Cuyahoga County press release.
+Tamika Hardy, 42, was a medical practice assistant assigned to the jail where she was responsible for scheduling and registering inmates’ medical care, according to a Cuyahoga County press release.

 The release did not include further details on the arrest.

+“The MetroHealth System does not condone the behavior alleged in the charges.
+We are cooperating fully with investigators and will take disciplinary action as appropriate.”

-The matter is under investigation by the sheriff’s department, according to the release.
+The matter remains under investigation by the sheriff’s department, according to the release.

 Copyright 2021 WOIO.
 All rights reserved.